ahmedsayedsalah/CollegeSystem/README.md

 - [Topics](#topics)

 ## Introduction
-CollegueSystemWebApi is a web API designed to manage college-related operations.
+CollegueSystem is a web API designed to manage college-related operations.
 It is built with C# and leverages various frameworks and libraries to provide a robust and efficient solution for handling academic data and processes.

 ## Features
 - Manage student records